pg005e/dotfiles/README.md

 # Dotfiles
-This is the `goose`'s configuration of dotfiles on his system.
+This is dotfiles configuration of goose's system.
 At the time of making this version, there are configuration for `bash`, `wezterm`, `neovim` and `tmux`.